-Pursuant to the terms of the transaction, the Company agreed to pay MarVivo Corporation an upfront deposit of \$6 million, which is expected to contribute to the initial project development costs.
-As at June 30, 2022, \$3 million of the upfront deposit has been paid, with the balance to be paid in installments upon specific milestones being met during project development.
-In addition, the Company will make ongoing delivery payments to MarVivo Corporation for each carbon credit that is sold under the stream.
+Pursuant to the terms of the transaction, the Company agreed to pay MarVivo Corporation an upfront deposit of \$6 million for the Magdalena Bay Blue Carbon Stream, which is expected to contribute to the initial project development costs.
 Under the terms of the Magdalena Bay Blue Carbon Stream, MarVivo Corporation will deliver the greater of 200,000 carbon credits or 20% of verified credits generated by the project on an annual basis, for a term of 30 years starting on the date of the first delivery of carbon credits.
+The Company is responsible for marketing and selling the carbon credits delivered to it under the stream and will make ongoing delivery payments to MarVivo Corporation based on the net revenue received from the sale of each carbon credit.

-The Magdalena Bay Blue Carbon project is expected to be developed as a REDD+ project and generate approximately 25 million Blue Carbon credits over its 30-year project life (averaging approximately 0.8 million carbon credits per annum).
+The Magdalena Bay Blue Carbon project is expected to be developed as a REDD+ project and generate approximately 25 million blue carbon credits over its 30-year project life (averaging approximately 0.8 million carbon credits per annum).